-2. Creative Assignment Units: A Creative Assignment Unit is a study section of this course.
-A drawing subject and or objective will drive each Creative Assignment Unit.
-Creative Assignment Units are presented and subsequent Units are given to you only after the previous project is completed.
-I do not give out creative assignment units until your mind is free of the last assignment.
+2. Creative Assignments: Creative assignments will be given to you after the subsequent project is completed.
+I do not give out assignments until your mind is free of the last assignment.
 I am interested in having you react spontaneously to each assignment to assure authenticity to your own creative genius.

 a.
-Readings: readings will accompany each creative assignment unit.
-Questionnaires will be given a t critiques to ensure your knowledge of the subject matter.
+Readings: readings will accompany each creative assignment.
+Questionnaires will be given at critiques to ensure your knowledge of the subject matter.

 b.
-Exercises: Each creative assignment will begin with a series exercise.
-These exercises are designed to aid in a discovery process.
-They should be done by simply paying attention to the exercise independent of the assignment.
+Exercises: Each assignment begins with an exercise.
+These exercises are designed to aid in the designdiscovery process.
+Exercises should be done by simply paying attention to the exercise independent of the assignment.
 Most of the exercises are to be executed in your sketchbook and kept there for review at the end of the semester.

 c.
-Presentations: Each exercise / creative assignment unit will be accompanied by a presentation.
-These presentations are designed to aid in your understanding of the objectives set forth for each of the creative assignment units.
+Presentations: Each exercise/assignment will accompanied by a presentation.
+These presentations are designed to aid in your understanding of the objectives set forth for each of the assignments.
 Students will be asked to draw slides and take notes in their sketchbook while being displayed.
 It is often that these sessions inspire ideas.